 Merger & Acquisition |Organizational Development |Strategic Management | Talent Development

-Experienced versatile professional seeking new challenges with a management or leadership position in HR operations, talent acquisition or development.
+Experienced versatile professional seeking new challenges with a management or leadership position in HR operations, talent acquisition, management or development.
 Focused on results and uses collaborative abilities to work alongside colleagues in order to drive strategy and innovation for the organization.
 Technical proficiency in MS Office, Workday, Lawson, PeopleSoft, Kronos, Salesforce and ServiceNow.

 Professional Experience